markh-de/KiVar/README.md

 Versions before 0.2.0 supported only a single rule format in the `KiVar.Rule` component field.
 From version 0.2.0 on, multiple rule (now called _Choice Expression_) formats are supported, which can be specified in different component fields.

 This change is fully backwards-compatible.
-There is no need to adapt legacy rule strings.
+Apart from the changes discussed above, there is no need to change the format of legacy rule strings.

 ##### Double-Quote Characters Support